 You know, THE PLAN.
 The plan you start developing in your head weeks, months, maybe even years (backyard wedding, anyone?) in advance of that last Indiana frost date when you can put those tender plants out without fear of finding them limp, brown and frozen the next morning.

 I made a not-so-subtle reference to the annuals I buy each spring with the idea of just how I want them to look at my place, only to cast a sad eye on them as they die, leftover in their plastic flat.
 Really, my mind has exacting spots for each and every marigold, longs to see hummingbirds zipping and diving around the red salvia and really does want to catch each pea pod before it dries on the vine.
+To be sure that my garden is well taken care of I always make sure to contact Leander garden and tree care services and clear any question or doubt I may have.

 But, facing facts means facing time constraints and body aches.
 And truly, as much as I love working in the garden, don’t I deserve an hour or two to sit back and enjoy it without feeling like I have to constantly deadhead something?
 (As an aside, I will never forget the new gardener who thought I was making a Grateful Dead reference and was slightly aghast when I told him that’s what we call pulling dead blooms from a plant.)
 My available gardening area is pretty expansive.
 When I looked at it 20 years ago, before I had two children and a need to sleep at least until 6:00 a.m., I was undaunted.
 Now that I’m over 50, I think hard about plants, placement and especially weeding and watering.